pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2009.md

-Look closely at the content of t: 'Rosière'
+Look closely at the content of t: 'Rosiï¿½re'

 Now look at the definition of wd: wd = Word( alphanums )

-Now look at the input string you created: '{Rosière,asb}'
+Now look at the input string you created: '{Rosiï¿½re,asb}'

 Now look at the exception message from pyparsing: